IntelliJ Platform Plugin SDK Help

 /localization/zh/CN/fileTemplates/code/JavaDoc Class.java.html

-• Localization suffix in file name: /intentionDescriptions/QuickEditAction/description_$LANGUAGE_CODE$_$REGION_CODE$.html.
+• Localization suffix in filename: /intentionDescriptions/QuickEditAction/description_$LANGUAGE_CODE$_$REGION_CODE$.html.
 Example:

 • Original template description: